David-Worboys/QTPYGUI/README.md

 #### Button

 Calling Button in a layout will generate a button control on a form.

-The "tag" ,"text" and "callback" arguments are generally the only arguments used.
+The "tag", "text" and "callback" arguments are generally the only arguments used.
 It is suggested to set width and height as the font selected might not automatically size correctly.

 <br>**Properties**
 <br>The following properties apply when a button is instantiated with the Button